The Missouri Folklore Society

 The Missouri Folklore Society was organized December 15, 1906, "to encourage the collection, preservation and study of folklore in the widest sense, including customs, institutions, beliefs, signs, legends, language, literature, musical arts, and folk arts and crafts of all ethnic groups throughout the State of Missouri."

--Start thinking now about your presentation, performance, storytelling- or demonstration-session.
-Planning for the November meeting has begun.
+Time to come forward with your presentation, performance, storytelling- or demonstration-session.
+Planning for the November meeting is moving forward!
 Scholars, students, tradition-bearers and enthusiasts are all welcome.
-Click here for the CALL FOR PAPERS.
+Click here for the CALL FOR PAPERS/PARTICIPATION

 -A page of images from Kent Beaulne's presentation on